I3S-ESSnet/Documents/lisbon-workshop/agenda.md

 ## Other ideas

   * presentation of the awesome list by CBS?
-  * opensource strategy of NSIs?
+  * open source strategy of NSIs?
-  * more than "contenairisation for dummies": "cloud for dummies"
+  * more than "containerisation for dummies": "cloud for dummies"
   * presentations by services owners and users